ROMANS CHAPTER 1

 The word "Therefore" which begins verse 24 concludes for the reader what was begun in verse 18 which has in view God's wrath being revealed from heaven against all godlessness and wickedness of all mankind of all ages, especially immoral unbelievers:

 The godless and wicked behavior of all mankind, especially immoral unbelievers suppresses the truth about God leading to futile thinking, a darkened heart, (mind), and the exchange of the glory of the immortal God for images of idols; whereupon God gives them over in the sinful desires of their hearts to sexual impurity for the degrading of their bodies, one with another.
-Hence sexual impurity is an expected outgrowth of godless and wicked behavior which comes about because God gives the godless, wicked individual over to such sinful desires.
+Hence sexual impurity is a potential outgrowth of godless and wicked behavior and God will give the godless, wicked individual over to such sinful desires implying temporal self-destruction.

 The wrath of God is thus revealed from heaven against all godlessness and wickedness of men who are immoral unbelievers who suppress the truth by their wickedness, (v.
 18), in one way, as stipulated in v.
-24, via God's giving such men over in the sinful desires for the degrading of their bodies with one another, (v.
+24, via God's giving such men over in the sinful desires for the degrading of their bodies with one another to their temporal self-destruction, (v.
 24).

 [BKC, p.
 443]: